 UFE is an effective treatment, but fibroids may return.

-The rate of complications after UFE is low but includes:
+The rate of complications after uterine fibroid embolization (UFE) is low but includes:

 - Premature menopause.
 This seems more likely to happen to women over 40 years of age than in younger women.

 - Loss of menstrual periods (amenorrhea).

 - Scar tissue formation (adhesions).